DeniseJames/CarND-Path-Planning-Project/README.md

 10. The previous size is assigned to an integer value.
 On start up of the simulator the previous size will be zero, less than two.
 In this case assign the car x ,y and previous car x, y values to the anchor ptsx[0], ptsy[0], ptsx[1] and ptsy[1].

+11. The next previous size path will be larger than 2 so ptsx[0], ptsy[0], ptsx[1] and ptsy[1] will be defined by previous path points.

+12. The ptsx, ptsy vectors are updated and sent to the simulator as the next x, next y values.
+The feedback from the simulator and the code allows the car to driving around the track without collisions, changing lanes, for over 4.32 miles.

 In completing this project, I learned that additional waypoints allow the car to not stop at 4.17 miles as it does without extending the waypoints.
 Using the ‘cout’ function adds latency and may get collisions.
 I verified that the car_s provided by the simulator matches a getFrenet function that takes in the car_x, car_y, theta, (yaw value from simulator), map_waypoints_x and map_waypoints_y.